TomasGomes02/SIRS/REPORT.md

 ## 1. Introduction

-(_Provide a brief overview of your project, including the business scenario and the main components: secure documents, infrastructure, and security challenge._)

 CivicEcho is a public participation platform that lets citizens report local issues pseudo-anonymously while enabling municipalities to verify authenticity and avoid spam / disinformation.
 Reports are JSON documents (example below) that must be shareable between citizens but protected from eavesdropping and tampering.

 ```json